Gayu-9993/100-Days-of-Code/Day 7/README.md

-# Day 7 of coding :
+# Day 7 of coding : Game of Hangman

 Welcome to the game of Hangman.